shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ### Adding JavaScript

-Simply place your JavaScript files in the `frontend/_public` folder and add their paths to the `$javascript` array in your `Theme.php`:
+Simply place your JavaScript files in the `frontend/_public` directory and add their paths to the `$javascript` array in your `Theme.php`:

 ```
 /** @var array Defines the files which should be compiled by the javascript compressor */